devdeliw/website/content/posts/nasa_derive_1.md

 \end{align*}
 $$

-Ordinarily there is an anisotropic $g$-tensor.
+Ordinarily we use an anisotropic $g$-tensor.
 Magnetic fields across different axes act differently on $|s, m_s\rangle$.
-So we replace with a $3 \times 3$ $g$ tensor,
+So we would replace with a $3 \times 3$ $g$ tensor,

 $$\hat{H}_Z = \mu_B \vec{S} \cdot g \cdot \vec{B}_0.$$

-But we can diagonalize along $|s, m_s\rangle$'s principle axis.
+This can be diagonalized along $|s, m_s\rangle$'s principle axis to make things easier.

 $$ g\_{\mathrm{diag}} = \begin{pmatrix} g_x & 0 & 0 \\\\ 0 & g_y & 0 \\\\ 0 & 0
 & g_z \end{pmatrix}. $$

-However, for our simulation.
-We'll start with $g \approx 2.0023$ scalar for the free electron.
-Our Zeeman Hamiltonian is defined via
+For our simulation though, we'll start with a scalar $g \approx 2.0023$.
+Our Zeeman Hamiltonian is defined as

 $$
 \boxed {